lucascavalcante/vanhack-blog-test/readme.md

 ```
 After this, will generate a admin user with this credentials:
 ```
-Login: admin@vanhackblog.com
+Login: admin@vanhackforum.com
 Pass: 123456
 ```

-If you want test data, then run this command.
+If you want dummy data, then run this command.
 ```
 php artisan db:seed --class=DummyDataSeeder
 ```